-This Winter/Spring River Flood Potential Outlook is valid for the two-week period February 18 - March 4, 2021.
+This Winter/Spring River Flood Potential Outlook is valid for the two-week period January 6 - February 3, 2022.

 This outlook estimates the potential for river flooding (not flash flooding) to develop during the next two weeks across the Middle Atlantic River Forecast Center`s (MARFC) area of responsibility (Mid- Atlantic Region) based on a current assessment of hydrometeorological factors which can contribute to river flooding.
 Across the MARFC area these factors include future weather conditions, recent precipitation, soil moisture, snow cover and snow water equivalent, river ice, streamflow and other factors.
 This outlook does not address the severity/extent of any future river flooding.

-TWO-WEEK RIVER FLOOD POTENTIAL - ABOVE AVERAGE TO AVERAGE
+TWO-WEEK RIVER FLOOD POTENTIAL - AVERAGE

 CURRENT RIVER FLOODING - NONE

-SNOW CONDITIONS - NORMAL TO MUCH-ABOVE NORMAL
+SNOW CONDITIONS - MOSTLY NEAR NORMAL

-Within the MARFC service area, real-time USGS groundwater monitoring wells indicate current groundwater levels generally range from below average in the far north, gradually increasing to above or even much-above normal in the south for this time of year.
+Within the MARFC service area, real-time USGS groundwater monitoring wells indicate current groundwater levels generally range from average to below average for this time of year region-wide.
+While some locations indicate above average levels, these areas are too few to pinpoint any particular part of the MARFC service area.
 To see groundwater levels visit groundwaterwatch.usgs.gov/usgsgwnetworks.asp.

-RESERVOIR CONDITIONS - AVERAGE
+RESERVOIR CONDITIONS - AVERAGE TO ABOVE AVERAGE

-Most major reservoirs within the MARFC region are holding storages that are about average for this time of year.
-For example, reservoirs in the Delaware River Basin that supply NYC with water are showing near-average storages presently.
+Most major reservoirs within the MARFC region are holding storages that are average or somewhat above average for this time of year.
+For example, reservoirs in the Delaware River Basin that supply NYC with water are showing average storage for this time of year.

-FUTURE WEATHER CONDITIONS - CHANGEABLE
+FUTURE WEATHER CONDITIONS - COLD AND DRY

 WATER SUPPLY OUTLOOK

-The next winter/spring river flood outlook product will be issued by this office March 3-4, 2021.
+The next winter/spring river flood outlook product will be issued by this office February 2-3, 2022.